catseye/Dungeons-of-Ekileugor/README.markdown

 We suggest that, if you are playing in an emulator in WARP mode, you do not press space to dismiss status messages, as the space bar repeats on the VIC-20.
 Just press any key not assigned to an action, perhaps `Z`.

+You will notice that, the first time you play after starting the VIC-20 (or your emulator), the first dungeon level is always the same one.
+However, things will quickly get more random as the game progresses.

 Building
 --------